Dobrinka Tabakova

 composer

-Her festival appearances include the Festival of the American Conservatory at Fontainebleau in France, the Festetics Palace Festival in Keszthely, Hungary, the Bowdoin International Music Festival in Maine, USA, and The Mannes Sounds Festival in New York, USA.
+Her festival appearances include the Festival of the American Conservatory at Fontainebleau (France), the Festetics Palace Festival in Keszthely (Hungary), the Bowdoin International Music Festival in Maine (USA), and The Mannes Sounds Festival in New York City.

 As a soloist and chamber musician, Lora has also performed at the Bohemian National Hall at the Czech Center in New York City, the Madison Avenue Presbyterian Church, the DiMenna Center for Classical Music, The German House at the United Nations Plaza, and others.